jdevfullstack-tutorials/imac-review/README.md

 Now, the difference between the hard disk and
-Solid State Drive is that the other one has the literal moving arm so it is slower compared to the SSD which is like the flash drive.
+Solid State Drive is that the other one has the literal moving arm so it is slower compared to the SSD, which is like the flash drive.
 It does not have the moving arm so data will be retrieved faster than the hard disk.

-But several technologies implemented hybrid, just like the Fusion Drive.
+But several technologies implemented hybrid like the Fusion Drive.
 SSD is costly so the tendency is to mix both technology for performance, so buyers still saved some money.